ssfsx17/ffpnp/pandoc-markdown/0810-Samurai.md

 | ---              |
 | Charge Time: 200 |

-Defend action that also places you into _Sky Retort_ state until your next action.
+_Default_ action that also places you into _Sky Retort_ state until your next action.
 While in _Sky Retort_ state, after every melee attack against you, you attack back.

 #### Samurai 30